cranehihi/cranehihi.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a Ph.D. student at Peking University.
-My research interest includes congestion control, transport protocol, machine learning, and intelligent decision-making.
+My research interests include congestion control, transport protocol, machine learning, and intelligent decision-making.

 Please feel free to drop me an e-mail if you are interested in collaborating with me. baihe@pku.edu.cn